SMMainulHasan/asset_optimze_x/README.md

 ##Features:

 1. User Authentication and Access Control:
--User registration and login functionality with secure authentication.(Oaugth) -Role-based access control to determine who can view, upload, edit, and delete assets.
+-User registration and login functionality with secure authentication.(Oauth) -Role-based access control to determine who can view, upload, edit, and delete assets.

 2. Asset Upload and Management: